asicguy/zcu104_ubuntu/software/readme.md

 - cd \<git clone location\>/zcu104_ubuntu/software/sdk
 - xsdk -batch -source setup.tcl
 - BOOT.bin is the output file.
+## Format MicroSD card
+- I use a SanDisk Ultra PLUS 32GB MicrSD card.
+- Use USB adapter to connect it to your Linux workstation.
+- sudo gparted
+- Carefully select the SD card as the device.
+It should be obvious by size.
+- Delete any existing partitions. (!Make sure you are operating on the SD card!)
+- Create FAT32 partion called BOOT, 64MB, starting at the default low address.
+- Create ext4 partition called rootfs, using the rest of the SD card.
+## Build boot.bin
+- cd sdk
+- xsdk -batch -source setup.tcl
+- The above step automates everything you need to do in XSDK, starting from the .hdf file.
+- BOOT.bin is the first stage boot loader (FSBL) combined with u-boot into a single boot image.
+- cp BOOT.bin /\<path to boot partition on microSD card\>
 ## Build the Linux Kernel
 - cd \<git clone location\>/zcu104_ubuntu/software
 - git clone https://github.com/Xilinx/linux-xlnx.git